ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Population is one that is capable of interbreeding, thus sharing a gene pool.
-Various breed isolate, e.g. geography, cultural Endogamy (breeding within group), exogamy (breeding out of group)
+Various breed isolate, e.g. geography, cultural Endogamy (breeding within group), exogamy (breeding out of group) To determine in evolution occuring at a locus, compare allele frequency with that predicted by Hardy-Weinberg equilibrium (this also emphasises the fact that populations evolve, not individuals)

+Nonrandom mating can affect evolution in modern human populations

+Balanced polymorphism is where a population maintains two copies of an allele, e.g. sickle-cell anemia (positives and negatives)

+Lactase persistence example of recent biocultural evolution (lactose is broken down when in cheese and yoghurt however)

 ----------------------------------------
 How can we be so polytypic, yet also be genetically similar compared to other species?